GDPR and AI: what to sort out before you start

 Law & AI

-Rolling out AI means
+Rolling out AI

-thinking data protection too.
+means data protection too.

-Connect both from day one
+Build them in from day one

-and you'll build on solid ground.
+and you're on solid ground.

 1. Are you processing personal data?